The Big Killing (Wednesday Theatre): Production

 It was based on a West End stage play.
 Ian McKellen appeared in a 1962 production and called it "Another miserably- written "comedy thriller", which made the cast laugh more than the audience and which thrilled no-one."

 The ABC bought the rights and it was adapted to be set in Australia.
+Filmink said "while the setting is ostensibly Sydney’s Palm Beach, the action really takes place in the Dial M for Murder never-never land of stylish cads, swish living rooms and adulterous wives."

 The play marked a return to acting by Roger Climpson after an eight-year absence, during which time he had established himself as a newsreader.
 He had left Channel Nine 18 months previously and been making documentaries since.

 Reception

 The Canberra Times called the script "two steps backward" and said that "unfortunately the producer James Upshaw who is capable of better, much better things, seemed to have taken his cue from the script rather than the high-powered talent he wastefully cast".

 The Sydney Morning Herald said it "made good television viewing."

 Another critic for the same paper said it was "like a burst of fireworks... brilliantly acted... must surely rate as THE play so far this year" adding writer Mackie "threw in more angles and red herrings than a Perry Mason episode" and "managed to keep the plot going at a rattling pace until its last moments."

+Filmink called it "a fun watch.
+This is partly due to Mackie’s story, which is full of decent twists and turns, but mostly because of the splendid cast."